ENG IT

 Work in progress

-Since its foundation in 1955, the Centro di Documentazione Ebraica Contemporanea CDEC (Contemporary Jewish Documentation Center) was aimed at reconstructing the list of Shoah victims in Italy, inheriting the task of the Comitato Ricerche Deportati Ebrei CRDE (Research Committee on Jewish Deportees), born in 1945 in Rome under the aegis of the Union of Italian Jewish Communities and led by colonel Adolfo Massimo Vitale.
+Since its foundation in 1955, the Centro di Documentazione Ebraica Contemporanea, CDEC (Center for Contemporary Jewish Documentation), sought to reconstruct the list of Jewish victims from Italy, a project it inherited from the Comitato Ricerche Deportati Ebrei, CRDE (Research Committee on Jewish Deportees), which was set up in Rome under the aegis of the Union of Italian Jewish Communities led by Col. Adolfo Massimo Vitale, in 1945.

-In 1979, CDEC considered publishing the complete list of all the Jews who died in Italy or were deported from Italy in the 1943-1945 period.
-The project direction was entrusted to Liliana Picciotto.
+In 1979, CDEC considered publishing the complete list of all Jews who died in Italy or were deported from Italy in the 1943-1945 period, and entrusted the project's direction to Liliana Picciotto.

 Back Close